Vanroden141/RP-1-RSS-Volumetrics/README.md

 ##### <p align="center">RSS-Volumetrics is an add-on for EVE, and Scatter intended for safe use alongside RP-1, Derived from [Sol](https://github.com/RSS-Reborn/Sol-Configs) and [RSSVE](https://github.com/KSP-RO/RSSVE).</p>
 #
 # <p align="center"> Installation </p>
-> RSS Volumetrics is intended for use with RP-1 however only [RealSolarSystem](https://github.com/KSP-RO/RealSolarSystem) and its requirements are needed.
+> RSSVolumetrics is intended for use with RP-1/[RealSolarSystem](https://github.com/KSP-RO/RealSolarSystem) and its requirements.
+Clouds not Visible on main menu
 1. ***Follow the Install guide on the RP-1 [Wiki](https://github.com/KSP-RO/RP-1/wiki/RO-%26-RP-1-Express-Installation-for-1.12.5)***

 2. ***Delete folders from Gamedata:***